 Dudley Elementary 2nd Graders had a fun-filled, learning experience at Kennedy Landscape, where they were introduced to many species of trees, learned how to plant flowers, and how to care for them.
 Keep 🌸 blooming and growing 🌺 these last few weeks of school!

-23 days ago, Gothenburg Public Schools
+about 1 month ago, Gothenburg Public Schools

 2nd Grade Greenhouse